WSU-kduncan/3120-cicd-japolinarmejia/README-CD.md

 # Part 1 - Semantic Versioning

 ## CD Project Overview
-- The first part of the of this project is to add semantic versioning to project 4 and to geenrate
+- The first part of the of this project is to add semantic versioning to project 4 and to generate